How to Cook Swiss Chard

 If you are stuck in the rut of baby spinach from a plastic box every week, it’s time to get on the Chard train!
 Don’t be intimidated by it, it’s not as scary as it looks and it is so good for you.

-Chard is one of my favorite vegetables and I grow it in my vegetable garden every summer.
+Chard is one of my favorite greens and I grow it in my vegetable garden every summer.
 In other words, I have cooked a lot of chard over the years!
 This recipe is my favorite way to cook chard and along with our Sauteed Green Beans, it is one of our most popular side dish recipes!

 Loved this recipe.
 Very easy to prepare and delicious.
 Makes me want to eat chard often!
 Thank you!